kertonandrew/ZendeskCodingChallenge/README.md

 3. Run ```gulp``` to run the default build task.
 4. You'll have to add your account creds to the serverOptions.json for connection authentication.
 5. Run ```node app.js``` to run the server.
-6. You can now navigate to [](http://localhost:8080/) to view the web UI.
+6. You can now navigate to http://localhost:8080/ to view the web UI.

-If you run the ```gulp watch``` any files in the client app will but build and minify on change.
+If you run the ```gulp watch``` any files in the client app will be built and minified on change.

 ###Todo:

 -	pageify tickets
 -	style list
 		-	alt colours each ticket?
-		-	expand description on click?
 -	create time format filter